Webhooks

 What's next?

-• Integromat allows you to automate many processes and simplifies the transfer of information between apps, saving you bags of time!
-Integromat offers similar features to Zapier but is more powerful as you can set a single event to trigger a number of different actions to be taken simultaneously.
+• Make allows you to automate many processes and simplifies the transfer of information between apps, saving you bags of time!
+Make offers similar features to Zapier but is more powerful as you can set a single event to trigger a number of different actions to be taken simultaneously.

 • External fields allow you to pull in data from external data sources, such as a spreadsheet.
 This is useful if you want to read data from an external data source, for example, cell values from a Google sheet, use these values in variable data in the PDF report, or a more advanced use would be to use the Google sheet as a bi-directional database, whereby the same survey will also send data to the Google Sheet.
 This would allow the benchmark cell value referenced to be adjusted automatically as new responses are received.